lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ## Introduction

-In the VIPER architecture, the responsibility of scene navigation is placed where it belongs: in the routing ViewController.
+In the VIPER architecture, the responsibility of scene navigation is placed where it belongs: in the parent ViewController.
 A ViewController which routes Scenes is known as a Router.

 A VIPER Router is implemented in a way that a ViewController (and the rest of its VIP stack) can be rendered without being dependent on its presenting or presented ViewController.
-For example, a ViewController that is part of a sequence governed by a NavigationController can also be reused in a modal or split presentation.
+For example, a ViewController that is part of a sequence governed by a NavigationController can also be reused in a modal in another sequence.
+A navigation sequence can easily be implemented with multiple starting positions.

 ### The Function of a Router